 Trip Cancellation and Trip Interruption insurances are coming to the Delta Reserve for Business in January 2020.
 Both will cover up to $10,000 per trip and up to $20,000 per year.
 Flight cancellations that happen due to weather, terrorist action, sudden illness or injury, and jury duty are included.
 Plus, only round-trip bookings are included.
 One-way tickets are not.
 Taxes and fees on award tickets or Pay With Points tickets are also covered.

 Trip Delay Insurance is another new benefit for the Delta Reserve for Business Card.
 American Express will reimburse you for the cost of your flight if it is delayed for a certain number of hours.
 The insurance covers round-trip flights only which are purchased fully with the card.

 The Chase Ink Business Preferred is quite different than the Delta Reserve for Business.
 It has a much lower annual fee of $95 (NOT waived the first year), a larger sign-up bonus, and a better earning structure.

-The Ink Business Preferred comes with a sign-up bonus worth 80,000 Ultimate Rewards (UR) points.
-You must spend $5,000 within the first three months to earn it.
+Chase is offering a sign-up bonus worth 80,000 Ultimate Rewards (UR) points.
+It can be earned by spending $5,000 within the first three months.
 Furthermore, the Ink Business Preferred earns 3x UR points on the following categories: